-What We Know About the Possible Hate Crime Investigation of the El Paso Shooting
+Everything We Know About the Possible Hate Crime Investigation in the El Paso Shooting

-As the El Paso police chief announced the horrifying toll of the shooting at a Walmart there on Saturday, he also said authorities were investigating a possible motive in the shooting: hate crime.
+As the El Paso police chief announced the horrifying toll of the shooting at a Walmart there on Saturday, he also said authorities were investigating a whether the shooting could have been motivated by hate.

 “Right now we have a manifesto from this individual that indicates to some degree has a nexus to a potential hate crime,” he said.